Universal limitation of quantum information recovery: symmetry versus coherence: Generalization of main results to the case of general Lie group symmetry

 \subsection{Main results for general symmetry: Limitations of recovery error for general Lie groups}

-Now, we introduce the generalized version of the SIC trade-off relations.
+Now, we introduce the generalized version of the main results.
 We consider Setup 1, and assume that $U$ is restricted by some Lie group symmetry.
 To be more concrete, we take an arbitrary Lie group $G$ and its unitary representations $\{V_{g,\alpha}\}_{g\in G}$ ($\alpha=A,B,A',B'$).
 We assume that $U$ satisfies the following relation:

 Let $\{X^{(a)}_{\alpha}\}$ $(\alpha=A,B,A',B')$ be an arbitrary basis of Lie algebra corresponding to $\{V_{g,\alpha}\}_{g\in G}$.
 Then, for an arbitrary decomposition $\rho_A=\sum_jp_j\rho_{j,A}$, the following matrix inequalities hold: